cyberbotics/webots_ros2/webots_ros2_core/README.md

 ```

 ### Custom Launcher File and Driver
-In case a Webots device is not covered by the universal launcher or you prefer to create ROS interface differently you can build your driver from scratch.
+In case a Webots device is not covered by the universal launcher or you prefer to create ROS interface differently you can build your ROS2 driver from scratch.
-First, make sure you have created a new ROS2 package and call it `my_webots_driver` (you can ROS' tutorial given [here](https://index.ros.org/doc/ros2/Tutorials/Creating-Your-First-ROS2-Package/)).
+First, make sure you have created a new ROS2 package and call it `my_webots_driver` (you check ROS' tutorial given [here](https://index.ros.org/doc/ros2/Tutorials/Creating-Your-First-ROS2-Package/)).
 After the package is ready, you can create a driver, e.g. `/my_webots_driver/my_webots_driver/driver.py` and populate it with the following content:

 ```Python